ayebear/config-file/README.md

 ```
 str = "!@#$%^&*()"""""""_+-="
 ```
-The first and last quote are used for determining what is contained in the string.
+The first and last quote are used for determining what is contained in the string, so there is no need to escape characters.

 Sections
 --------